 From The Hague Central station, the easiest way to reach the beach is by tram.
 If you come by car expect heavy traffic in summer, and parking is never free.

 Where to park at Scheveningen Beach?

-The best places to park are the parking lot “Het Zwarte Pad” or the parking garages at the Holland casino or the Kurhaus theater.
+The best places to park are the parking lot “Het Zwarte Pad” or the parking garages at the Holland Casino or the Kurhaus.
 Parking is paid in Scheveningen.

 Is Scheveningen Beach suitable for a day trip?